 U.S. Treasury Market Risk.
 The U.S. Treasury market can be volatile, and the value of instruments correlated with these markets may fluctuate dramatically from day to day.
 U.S. Treasury obligations may provide relatively lower returns than those of other securities.
 Similar to other debt instruments, U.S. Treasury obligations are subject to debt instrument risk and interest rate risk.
-In addition, changes to the financial condition or credit rating of the U.S. Government may cause the value of U.S. Treasury obligations to decline.
-U.S. Treasury obligations are backed by the "full faith and credit" of the U.S. government and generally have negligible credit risk.
-However, securities issued or guaranteed by federal agencies or authorities and U.S. government-sponsored instrumentalities or enterprises may or may not be backed by the full faith and credit of the U.S. government.
+In addition, changes to the financial condition or credit rating of the U.S. Government may cause the value of U.S. Treasury obligations are backed by the "full faith and credit" of the U.S. government and generally have negligible credit risk.
+However, securities issued or guaranteed by federal agencies or authorities and U.S. government.